Citybook I: Butcher, Baker, Candlestick Maker: Reception

 Nicholas J R Dougan reviewed Citybook I for White Dwarf #39, giving it an overall rating of 7 out of 10, and stated that "What is special about this book is that is concentrates on the details of 'ordinary life' in a fantasy city - where the adventurers can buy lunch, who can repair their weapons best, what funeral arrangements are available for their fallen comrades - rather than the city itself, or its political, religious or social hierarchies.
 I would recommend it to those who are designing their own cities, and think they could use a little extra imagination to get things going, or to those with established city campaigns who want something new to spice it up."

+In the October 1988 edition of Games International, Steve G. Jones reviewed the first three volumes of the Citybook series, and found this book "covers the widest range of the three.
+It ranges from inns to undertakers, but mostly contains shops that adventurers might find of interest, such as armourers and doctors."
+Although Jones found the material fairly dry, "The blandness of the setting makes it easy to slip into any existing campaign, while most of the characters and scenario ideas are original in spite of this."
+Jones didn't like that "each and every organisation has a Dark Secret.
+If the players find that every time they try to buy a loaf of bread the bakers are summoning the Elder Gods in the basement, the game could be getting out of hand.
+I would suggest downplaying this aspect for most of the places the adventurers visit, so it remains a rare surprise when it does happen."

 Awards

 Citybook I was awarded the Origins Award for "Best Roleplaying Adventure of 1982".